A short summary of the gold rush miners who helped shape the West.

 Vancouver, British Columbia

-Cheechako was the name given to all new miners arriving in the Klondike Region who had yet to endure and survive their first winter.
-Many of them were coached by old Sourdough Miners along the trails who taught them how to bake bread to survive.
-In every Sourdough Miner's gear was a bowl that contained a little chunk of soured dough.
-He used this small chunk of dough as a source of already-soured yeast to be mixed in with the dough of his next loaf.
-Whenever he used the soured dough from the bowl, he always replaced it with the same quantity of fresh dough, which would be soured again by the time he was ready to bake his next loaf.
-This ready supply of soured dough, just like the passing along of valuable survival skills, was the life source of the Klondike miner.
-A cheechako typically borrowed his first soured dough chunk to get started, but once he knew how to bake his bread and survive his first winter, he had graduated to his elevated title of Sourdough Miner.
+Cheechako was the name given to all new miners arriving in the Klondike Region who had yet to endure and survive their first Arctic winter.
+Many of them were coached by old Sourdough Miners on how to bake bread to survive the harsh, cold winter in the North.
+In every old Sourdough Miner's gear was a bowl that contained a little chunk of soured dough.
+He would use this small chunk of dough as a source of already-soured yeast to be mixed with the dough of his next loaf of bread.
+He would replace the exact quantity taken from the bowl with the same amount of fresh dough, which would be soured again when he was ready to bake his next loaf.
+This never-ending supply of soured dough was a valuable life source for all Klondike gold miners.
+A Cheechako typically borrowed his first soured dough chunk to get started, but once he knew how to bake his bread and survive his first winter, he had graduated to his elevated title of Sourdough Miner.

 "1874::Souring Dough" Clip: Sheffield and Rotherham Independent (1874) Sheffield, South Yorkshire, England